 Obviously a very lucrative market, considering the adverse reactions from covid vaccine gene therapy.
 Intuitively I think meddling with DNA construction might cause epigenetic changes in ALL people, even without the therapy.
 There's no stopping the biotechnologists who treat the human body workings like a machine.

-The gene drive mechanism may allow scientists to control malarial mosquitoes or pesticide-resistant pests, for example, by using CRISPR to introduce a mutation (allele) into a few individuals in a population and have that mutation quickly spread through the entire population.
-But researchers fear such gene drives could have unintended consequences, such as spreading into an unintended species.
+The gene drive mechanism may allow scientists to control malarial mosquitoes or pesticide-resistant pests, for example, by using CRISPR to introduce a mutation (allele) into a few individuals in a population and have that mutation quickly spread through the entire population; but researchers fear such gene drives could have unintended consequences, such as spreading into an unintended species.
+(Will anyone care?)

 When the nanoclew comes into contact with a cell, the cell absorbs the nanoclew completely - swallowing it and wrapping it in a protective sheath called an endosome.
-But the nanoclews are coated with a positively-charged polymer that breaks down the endosome, setting the nanoclew free inside the cell.
+The nanoclews are coated with a positively-charged polymer that breaks down the endosome setting the nanoclew free inside the cell.
 The CRISPR-Cas9 complexes can then free themselves from the nanoclew to make their way to the nucleus.
 And once a CRISPR-Cas9 complex reaches the nucleus, gene editing begins.